-In this beginner guide of how to grow a Monstera Deliciosa you will learn about this popular housplant which has been a favorite for generations of plant lovers, including;
+In this beginner guide to how to grow a Monstera Deliciosa, you will learn about this popular houseplant which has been a favorite for generations of plant lovers, including;

 - how to care for a Monstera Deliciosa,

 - common pests of the monstera,